Kushalr3ddy/r2d2-discord-bot/README.md

-# DSU2024-bot
+# r2d2-bot
-bot repo for a bot i made for college discord server
+bot repo for a bot i made for myself

 commands:
     <ul>